CUHK-Geophysics/CUHK-Geophysics.github.io/src/content/members/wang-yazhuo.md

 Anything you would like people to know — teaching, outreach, fieldwork, what you do when you are not looking at seismograms.
 -->
+## Research

+I am a geophysicist focused on the integration of seismology and computational intelligence.
+My research aims to leverage advanced data-driven techniques to solve complex problems in seismic monitoring, event detection, and Earth structure characterization.

+By combining traditional geophysical principles with deep learning architectures, I work to improve the precision and automation of seismic signal processing, seeking to uncover deeper insights into earthquake mechanisms and geological processes.

+## Background

+I earned my M.S. in Seismology from Nanjing University.
+Prior to that, I completed my B.S. in Exploration Technology and Engineering at Jilin University.

+## Research interests

+- Seismology
+- Deep Learning and Artificial Intelligence in Geophysics
+- Seismic signal processing and automation
+- Earthquake monitoring and detection